EirikFA/advent-of-code-2022-typescript/README.md

 - Day 14 part 2: Got some help from Copilot (see [inline comments](src/solvers/Day14.ts#L43)), but would like to return and figure out how to properly find a repeating sequence and the result after a billion cycles
 - Day 17 not done yet, but have an idea
 - Day 21 part 2 seems reasonable, but didn't feel like trying after looking at the solutions lol
+- Day 24 part 2 not looked at